 Many things can go wrong with your septic system, but there are also things you can do to prevent these problems from happening.

-- It would be best if you always had a professional come out at least once a year to inspect your septic tank and ensure everything is working correctly.
+- It would be best to have a professional come out at least once a year to inspect your septic tank and ensure everything works correctly.
 They will be able to identify any potential problems before they become severe and costly.